Educational Leadership Program Internships

 When do I register for the internship?

-No student is allowed to register himself or herself for the internship (585) and/or
+Student are allowed to register themselves for the internship (585) and/or the internship

 When can I begin logging hours?